Kyllingene/anerror/README.md

 ## How it works

-Under the hood, anerror wraps your code in [`catch_unwind`](https://doc.rust_lang.org/std/panic/fn.catch_unwind.html), which just means that it can catch panics and print them nicely before exiting.
+Under the hood, errata wraps your code in [`catch_unwind`](https://doc.rust_lang.org/std/panic/fn.catch_unwind.html), which just means that it can catch panics and print them nicely before exiting.

 Since it was ran inside `catch_unwind`, your destructors will be called and your error will be caught.
 This is accomplished by overriding the default panic handler (to suppress panic messages), handling the error slightly differently depending on its type.